adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

         // required optional modules
-        // at compile time its required but at runtime its optional requires static xxxx_module;
+        // dependent module is mandatory at compile time but optional at runtime requires static xxxx_module;

          // export directive to export package only not for module and classes
          // for multiple packages export directly must be repeated don't add * for packages